 Teacher

 I have been working in Early Childhood Education since 2018 following my passion for helping children grow to be the best that they can be while growing at their own pace and in their own time.
 To me it is important for children to learn through responsive and reciprocal relationships with people, places and things.
 I believe that through these relationships that children will gain a sense of belonging while feeling safe and secure in their environment.
-I’m looking forward to meeting everyone and getting to know all your wonderful children.

 Aimee Bott